"strange person," 1955, from weird. Compare earlier Scottish weirdie "young man with long hair and a beard" (1894).

 Entries linking to weirdo

-The sense "uncanny, supernatural" developed from Middle English use of weird sisters for the three fates or Norns (in Germanic mythology), the goddesses who controlled human destiny.
+The sense of "uncanny, supernatural" developed from Middle English use of weird sisters for the three Fates or Norns (in Germanic mythology), the goddesses who controlled human destiny.
 They were portrayed as odd or frightening in appearance, as in "Macbeth" (and especially in 18th and 19th century productions of it), which led to the adjectival meaning "odd-looking, uncanny" (1815); "odd, strange, disturbingly different" (1820).
+Also see Macbeth.
 Related: Weirdly; weirdness.